lehmanwics/lehmanwics.github.io/_drafts/road-to-ghc-a-preparation-guide-for-the-grace-hopper-celebration.md

 **Avoid** sarcasm, jokes in poor taste, or anything you are doubtful about mentioning or saying that may seem inappropriate.

+## Self-Care

+GHC can be a overwhelming experiences.
+It's a large conference with 10,000+ people and although everyone will be spread out, it's perfectly normal to feel lost.

+If you start getting overwhelmed, take some time to regenerate and relax.
+Sit down and watch some funny videos, go through Instagram, do something mindless.
+Read a chapter of your favorite book.
+Call you mom to catch up during the conference.
+Take a nap.
+Eat a snack.

+Anything to get your energy back up.

+You don't want to be drained halfway into the day so taking breaks is important to stay alert and focused.

+Keep your goals for the day in mind and drown out everything else.

+Create a chat group with friends at the conference so you all can meet up during breaks and talk about your experience so far.

+Share tips!
+Make more friends.

 ## Swag

 Finally, if you're there (partly) for the free stuff, this is for you.
 If you wait until the last day (Friday) an hour or so before the career fair closes, sponsors usually want to get rid of any swag they've brought with them.

 Take them up on the offer!
 This is also a cool opportunity to make last minute connections.